RichardDooling/LegalPro/Chapter_10/Chapter_10.md

 Model Rule 1.8(a) introduces a pattern in these mini-rules that will become familiar.
 It begins with what sounds like a blanket prohibition:

-A lawyer shall not enter into a business transaction with a client or knowingly acquire an ownership, possessory, security or pecuniary interest adverse to the client *UNLESS*--- the lawyer performs certain specific duties and required conditions.
+> A lawyer shall not enter into a business transaction with a client or knowingly acquire an ownership, possessory, security or pecuniary interest adverse to the client.

+Unless.
+Unless the lawyer meets all three of the requirements described above.

 #### When is a Lawyer "Doing Business" with a Client?